 Day 8 – Gothenburg to Oslo

 Today is the last travel day of this 10 day Scandinavia itinerary.
-Head to the Gothenburg bus station and catch a bus to Oslo.
+Head to the Gothenburg bus station and catch a bus to Norway, the final country on this itinerary.
 Expect the bus to take about 3 and a half hours.

 We’ve finally arrived at the last stop on this Scandinavia itinerary and we’re going to start by exploring Oslo.
 As always, I’m accounting for delays so I’m not planning any major sight seeing today.
 However, there’s still a few areas that you should focus on.